backupbrew/switchbrew/Homebrew Menu.md

 defaults.
 Change the value of the enableWaveBlending field to 1 to enable wave blending.

-There's also borderColor and borderTextColor fields which can be set like the other color fields.
+There's also borderColor, borderTextColor, and progressBarColor fields which can be set like the other color fields.

 The color fields are RGBA.